 Hawkins Delafield & Wood LLP

-Howard joined Hawkins Delafield & Wood LLP in 1977 as an associate and became a member of the Firm in January 1985, and has been a member of the firm's management committee since 1991 and managing partner since 1997.
+Howard joined Hawkins Delafield & Wood LLP in 1977 as an associate and became a member of the Firm in January 1985, and was a member of the firm's management committee for 30 years, and managing partner for 25 years.
 He is a past president of the 3,000-member National Association of Bond Lawyers (“NABL”), ending his term in September 2000, whereupon The Bond Buyer wrote he was stepping down “with kudos from regulators and other market participants for dramatically changing the character of NABL and propelling it into a major leadership role in the municipal market.”
 Howard received in 2007 the Career Achievement Award from The Municipal Forum of New York, an organization started in 1938, the membership of which includes all sectors of public finance, including public officials, investment bankers and attorneys.
 He was awarded the Friel Medal by NABL in 2012 for Distinguished Service in Public Finance.
 Howard was chosen by The Bond Buyer to chair its inaugural National Public Finance Conference in December 2001, its Tri-State/New York Public Finance Conferences in 2011, 2012, 2013 and 2014 and its first six National Outlook Conferences, in 2015, 2016, 2017, 2018, 2019 and 2020.

 Howard has been selected for three years as one of the 500 leading lawyers from over 1.1 million lawyers by Lawdragon magazine, which wrote “[t]his housing heavyweight is at home leading the nation’s premier bond boutique.”
 He was selected as one of 500 leading lawyer-dealmakers in the nation by a legal industry publication.
 He has also been included for many years in the “Best Lawyers in America” survey and in Who’s Who in American Law, Who’s Who in America, and Who’s Who in the World.
 Howard was selected as 2013 and as 2017 “Lawyer of the Year” in Public Finance Law, having received the highest voting average during Best Lawyers' comprehensive peer-review evaluation.
 Howard was presented in 2020 with the Albert Nelson Marquis Lifetime Award in the field of Law.